🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Is prediction market trading gambling?

-For experienced forecasters, no — ability outweighs randomness across sufficient repetitions.
-For those without genuine advantage, yes.
-This distinction carries genuine significance.
+Among trained forecasters, no — expertise outweighs randomness across sufficient repetitions.
+For those without legitimate advantage, yes.
+This distinction carries genuine weight.

 How much capital do I need to start?

 PolyGram imposes no minimum funding requirement.
-Substantive participation begins around $50-100.
-Institutional-scale operations require $10,000+ to implement complete Kelly methodology without problematic rounding constraints.
+Substantive participation typically begins around $50-100.
+Institutional-scale operations require $10,000+ to execute complete Kelly-based sizing without problematic rounding effects.

 What's the best way to track my prediction market performance?

-Export your transaction data from PolyGram and compute your Brier score (a precision measurement) by contrasting your predicted probabilities against actual results.
+Export your transaction log from PolyGram and compute your Brier score (the standard calibration measurement) by contrasting your assigned probabilities against realised outcomes.

 James Carlton